-where particles $\{X^P_p(t)\}_{p=1}^P$ are identically distributed, but not mutually independent due to pairwise interaction kernels in the drift and diffusion coefficients.
+where the particles $\{X^P_p\}_{p=1}^P$ are identically distributed, but not mutually independent due to the interaction kernels in the drift and diffusion coefficients.

-Strong convergence for the particle system has been proven for a broad class of drift and diffusion coefficients~\cite{theory_mvsde,mvsde_strong_conv_1,mvsde_strong_conv_2,mvsde_strong_conv_3}.
-Given the stochastic interacting particle system \eqref{eqn:strong_approx_mvsde}, we can derive the PDE governing evolution of joint probability density function of $\{X^P_p(t)\}_{p=1}^P$ using the multi-dimensional Fokker-Planck equation.
-For simplicity, we only include the one-dimensional case ($d=1$).
-Let $\Tilde{\mu}(t,\mathbf{x})$ be the joint probability density function, where $\mathbf{x} = [x_1,\ldots,x_P] \in \mathbb{R}^P$.
+Strong convergence of the particle system has been proven for a broad class of drift and diffusion coefficients~\citep{mvsde_strong_conv_1,mvsde_strong_conv_2,mvsde_strong_conv_3}.
+Given the stochastic interacting particle system \eqref{eqn:strong_approx_mvsde}, we can derive the PDE governing the evolution of the joint probability-density function of $\{X^P_p\}_{p=1}^P$ by using the multidimensional Fokker--Planck equation.
+For convenience, we write this only for $d=1$.
+Let $\Tilde{\mu}(t,\mathbf{x})$ be the joint probability-density function, where $\mathbf{x} = [x_1,\ldots,x_P] \in \mathbb{R}^P$.
 Then,

-\begin{empheq}[left=\empheqlbrace, right = \cdot]{alignat=2} &-\frac{\partial \Tilde{\mu}(s,\mathbf{x};t,\mathbf{y})}{\partial s} - \sum_{i=1}^P \frac{\partial}{\partial x_i} \left(b\left(x_i,\frac{1}{P} \sum_{j=1}^P \kappa_1(x_i,x_j) \right) \Tilde{\mu}(s,\mathbf{x};t,\mathbf{y})\right) \nonumber \\ &+ \sum_{i=1}^P \frac{1}{2}\frac{\partial^2}{\partial x_i^2 } \Bigg( \Bigg. \sigma^2 \left(x_i, \frac{1}{P} \sum_{j=1}^P \kappa_2(x_i,x_j)\right) \Tilde{\mu}(s,\mathbf{x};t,\mathbf{y}) \Bigg.\Bigg) = 0, \quad (s,\mathbf{x}) \in (t,\infty)\cross \mathbb{R}^P \\ &\Tilde{\mu}(t,\mathbf{x};t,\mathbf{y}) = \delta_{\mathbf{y}}(\mathbf{x}) , \nonumber \end{empheq} where $\Tilde{\mu}(s,\mathbf{x};t,\mathbf{y})$ is the distribution of $\mathbf{X}^P(s) = [X^P_1(s),\ldots,X^P_P(s)]$, given that $\mathbf{X}^P(t) = \mathbf{y}$.
+\begin{empheq}[left=\empheqlbrace, right = ,]{alignat=2} &-\frac{\partial \Tilde{\mu}(s,\mathbf{x};t,\mathbf{y})}{\partial s} - \sum_{i=1}^P \frac{\partial}{\partial x_i} \left(b\left(x_i,\frac{1}{P} \sum_{j=1}^P \kappa_1(x_i,x_j) \right) \Tilde{\mu}(s,\mathbf{x};t,\mathbf{y})\right) \nonumber \\ &+ \sum_{i=1}^P \frac{1}{2}\frac{\partial^2}{\partial x_i^2 } \Bigg( \Bigg. \sigma^2 \left(x_i, \frac{1}{P} \sum_{j=1}^P \kappa_2(x_i,x_j)\right) \Tilde{\mu}(s,\mathbf{x};t,\mathbf{y}) \Bigg.\Bigg) = 0, \quad (s,\mathbf{x}) \in (t,\infty)\cross \mathbb{R}^P \\ &\Tilde{\mu}(t,\mathbf{x};t,\mathbf{y}) = \delta_{\mathbf{y}}(\mathbf{x}) \nonumber \end{empheq} where $\Tilde{\mu}(s,\mathbf{x};t,\mathbf{y})$ is the distribution of $\mathbf{X}^P(s) = [X^P_1(s),\ldots,X^P_P(s)]$, given that $\mathbf{X}^P(t) = \mathbf{y}$.

-Equation~\eqref{eqn:multid_fp_mvsde} is linear in $\Tilde{\mu}(t,\mathbf{x})$ and has no integral dependence, but it is $P$-dimensional in the $d=1$ case and $P \times d$-dimensional in the general case.
-Thus, it is numerically infeasible to solve \eqref{eqn:multid_fp_mvsde} using conventional numerical methods up to the required accuracy.
-This motivates using MC methods, which do not suffer from the curse of dimensionality.
+Equation~\eqref{eqn:multid_fp_mvsde} is linear in $\Tilde{\mu}(t,\mathbf{x})$ and does not have integral dependence, as in~\eqref{eqn:fokkerplanck_mvsde}; however it is $P$-dimensional in the case of $d=1$ and $P \times d$-dimensional in general.
+Thus, the use of conventional numerical methods to solve \eqref{eqn:multid_fp_mvsde} is infeasible for low error tolerances.
+This motivates the use of MC methods, which do not suffer from the curse of dimensionality.